• Committees & Knowledge Communities

 Do you want to know what’s happening with codes, have an impact in shaping code changes, or help to promote the statewide enforcement of codes?
 This knowledge community provides a great opportunity to do just that.

-Co-chairs: Rachael Spires, AIA and David Selinsky, AIA
+Co-chairs: David Selinsky, AIA

 Staff liaison: Deanna Christiansen, Hon.
 AIAMN